luisddm/frontend-automation/slides/build-systems.md

 # Chaining operators (for bash-like interpreters)

-- With the **AND operator** `&&`, if the left side returns a non-zero exit status, the operator returns that status and does not evaluate the right side (it short-circuits), otherwise it evaluates the right side and returns its exit status.
+- With the **AND operator** `&&`, if the left side returns a non-zero exit status, the operator returns it and does not evaluate the right side (it short-circuits).
+Otherwise it evaluates the right side and returns its exit status.

-- The **semicolon** `;` just separates commands.
+- The **semicolon** `;` is just a separator.
 It runs the second command regardless of whether or not the first one succeeds.

-- With the **OR operator** `||` the right side is executed if the left side has any error.
+- With the **OR operator** `||` the right side is executed only if the left side has any error.

 - A **single pipe** `|` will forward the output of the first command to the input of the second.

 ---